leninhasda/bitbook-raw-php/CONTRIBUTING.md

 git rebase master
 # resolve conflicts, if any, and commit those before pushing it to github
 ```
-* Push your changes on a new branch into you fork
+* Push your changes on a new branch into your fork
 ```
 git push origin dev-lenin:new-branch-name
 ```